Madhan-I/100DaysofCloud/Journey/001/Readme.md

 ### Step 2 — Create a kubernetes cluster and deploy the application

-Now that you have the image created and sitting in the container registry, it's time to create a cluster to deploy it to.
+Now that you have created the image and it is in container registry, it's time to create a cluster to deploy it to.

 You've been told to deploy all of your resources in the us-central1-a zone, so first you'll need to create a GKE cluster for it.
 Start with a 3 node cluster to begin with.